PRUNERS/ReMPI/README.md

 Replay mode (REMPI_MODE=1)

     $ REMPI_MODE=1 REMPI_DIR=./rempi_record LD_PRELOAD=<path to installation directory>/lib/librempi.so srun(or mpirun) -n 4 ./rempi_test_units matching

+"REMPI::<hostname>:  0:  Global validation code: 1939202000" is a hash value computed from MPI events.
+If you run this example code several times with REMPI_MODE=0, you will see that this hash value changes from run to run.
+This means this example code is MPI non-deterministic.
+Once you run this example code and record MPI events with REMPI_MODE=0, you can reproduce this hash value with REMPI_MODE=1.
+This means MPI events are reproduced.

 ## 4. Run other examples